toptensoftware/CantabileTranslations/readme.md

 Currently Cantabile doesn't include any official language translations so you'll need to manually install these files in order to use them:

-1. Locate and download the correct file in the [translations repository](https://bitbucket.org/toptensoftware/cantabiletranslations/src).
+1. Locate the file for the language you're interested in from the [translations repository](https://bitbucket.org/toptensoftware/cantabiletranslations/src).
+2. Click the file to view it and then download it by right clicking the "Raw" button at the top right and choosing Save As.
-2. Copy the file to the same location as Cantabile.exe, typically:
+3. Copy the file to the same location as Cantabile.exe, typically:
 	* `C:\Program Files\Topten Software\Cantabile 3.0`, or
 	* `C:\Program Files (x86)\Topten Software\Cantabile 3.0`, or